SAP BusinessObjects

 3. Save the file.

-You can now connect to Exasol using ODBC driver, see Using ODBC Driver.
+You can now connect to Exasol using the ODBC driver.
+For more information, see Using ODBC Driver.

-Do the following to set up the JDBC driver for Exasol:
+To set up the JDBC driver for Exasol, do the following:

 1. Go to the JDBC driver folder in the BusinessObjects installation directory.